BND Hamburger Icon

 Open row

-Questions like “how long do computers last?” and “what is the average laptop’s lifespan?” are usually top of mind when you weigh the pros and cons of buying new computers versus managing just a little bit longer before you take the financial plunge.
+Questions like “How long do computers last?” and “What is the average laptop’s lifespan?” are usually top of mind when you weigh the pros and cons of buying new computers vs. managing a little bit longer before you take the financial plunge.
+Here are answers to common questions about the lifespan of business laptops and desktops, signs it might be time to purchase new hardware and information about the costs involved.

 Do Macs last longer than PCs?

 There’s often vigorous debate as to whether Macs or Windows PCs last longer.
 The answer depends on the hardware and the configuration.
+[See our guide to Windows 10.]

 Did You Know?Did you know